MaastrichtU-IDS/fair-test/docs/usage.md

 !!! success "Publish to the FAIR Enough metrics API"

-	You are welcome to fork, create your test, and submit a pull request to propose adding your tests to the FAIR enough metrics API available at [https://metrics.api.fair-enough.semanticscience.org](https://metrics.api.fair-enough.semanticscience.org){:target="_blank"}
+	You are welcome to fork, create your test, and submit a pull request to propose adding your tests to the [FAIR enough metrics API repository](https://github.com/MaastrichtU-IDS/fair-enough-metrics){:target="_blank"}, it will be made available at [https://metrics.api.fair-enough.semanticscience.org](https://metrics.api.fair-enough.semanticscience.org){:target="_blank"}